jp-mess/vae-color-article/index.md

 ### [Part 1: Results Gallery](https://messy-bytes.github.io/Advanced-ML-Color-Fixes/2023/04/29/P1.html)

-In this introduction, I will explain the problem's scope and the challenging color and lighting distortions that are hard to eliminate even with Photoshop tools.
-My main results gallery is here.
+I've dedicated the first section to explaining the problem's scope, and demonstrating results in a small gallery.
+A lot of the images I focused on restoring contain challenging color and lighting distortions that are hard to eliminate even with Photoshop tools.
+Some of this page is dedicated to explaining the general problem of color balance, but the writing does assume you are somewhat familiar with computational photography already.

 <br>